Skip to main content

 10. Specify an IP address in the subnet — a free address that will be assigned to the load balancer.

-11. Optional: if you selected a private subnet in step 9, connect a public IP address.
-If there is no available public IP address, create a new IP address.
-The private subnet where you are creating the load balancer must be prepared for connecting a public IP address.
+11. Optional: if you selected a private subnet in step 9, attach a public floating IP address.
+If there is no free IP address, create a public floating IP address.
+The private subnet where you are creating the load balancer must be prepared for attaching a public floating IP address.

 12. Click Next.